 Google defaults to showing the best-performing ads the most.
 So you should watch your ads and continue running tests.
-Any ad that isn’t performing well should be analyzed and improved for the best marketing spend.
+Any ad that isn’t performing well should be analyzed and improved for the best digital marketing spend.

-It might seem too obvious, but it’s surprising how many accounting firms target areas that don’t matter to their business.
+It might seem too obvious, but it’s surprising how many accounting firm target areas that don’t matter to their business.
 After all, if your office is in Seattle, you may not get a lot of traction running ads in Miami.
 Sure, some clients can be remote, but many people don’t want to use an accountant that isn’t in their town.

 You can easily set up location targeting in your Google Ad account by clicking Settings, Locations, and City/Region/Zip Code.